Inference From Visible Information And Background Knowledge: Positive Query Implication

-So far, we have introduced the visible relations $T$, $T_0$, $V$, $C_0$ and the hidden relations $C$, $T^C$, $T^C_0$, $S^\exists$, $S^\forall_1$, $S^\forall_2$.
+So far, we have introduced the visible relations $T$, $\kw{First}$, $\kw{Last}$, $V$, $I$, and the hidden relations $C$, $T^C$, $\kw{First}^C$, $S^\exists$, $S^\forall_1$, $S^\forall_2$.
 These are sufficient to store an encoding of the computation tree of the machine.
-However, the constraint language only allows inclusion dependencies, which are not powerful enough to guarantee that these relations indeed represent a correct encoding.
-To overcome this problem, we will later introduce a few additional relations and exploit a union of CQs to detect the possible violations of the constraints.
+However, the background theories are only allowed to contain inclusion dependencies, which are not powerful enough to guarantee that these relations indeed represent a correct encoding.
+To overcome this problem, we will later introduce a few additional relations and exploit a union of CQs to detect those violations of the background theory that are not captured by inclusion dependencies.

-We now list some inclusion dependencies in $\calC$ that enforce basic constraints on the relations. \begin{itemize} \item We begin with the constraints on the ordering of the cells in the tape:
+We now list some inclusion dependencies in $\calC$ that enforce basic restrictions on the relations. \begin{itemize} \item We begin with some sentences that guarantee that the relations $T$ and $T^C$ induce the same ``successor'' relation on the cells of the tape: